Asset grab? Turf war? Tycoon's arrest strikes business climate in Russia

 "It's absolutely untrue and absurd to try to paint this story with any political colours," news agency RIA quoted Dmitry Peskov as saying.

-But despite the denials, the case has prompted comparisons with that of Mikhail Khodorkovsky, once Russia's richest man, whose Yukos oil empire was seized and nationalised, with most assets sold to state oil major Rosneft (ROSN.MM).
+But despite the denials, the case has prompted comparisons with that of Mikhail Khodorkovsky, once Russia's richest man, whose Yukos oil empire was seized and nationalised, with most assets sold to state oil major Rosneft.

 Khodorkovsky, who had become a critic of Putin with political ambitions of his own, was imprisoned for 10 years and now lives in Switzerland.